 This new agency essentially treated all civil servants and their family members as corruption suspects.
 The ANI required them to declare all their assets and anything that they had sold within the previous year.
 No such law existed anywhere in the EU — which, ironically, Macovei treated as the gold standard of law and justice.
 She even bragged that the ANI ended up affecting “about 500,000 people in total.”

 “This sounds strange in Germany or France, where such declarations are confidential and just filed with the respective institution,” Macovei acknowledged.
 “In Romania, this doesn’t work.
 If in Romania we file it confidentially in an institution, it’s like it does not exist.”

 Many of these institutions, however, like banks and car companies, are multinationals based in Western Europe.
 If local branches regularly destroyed records as she suggests, one must wonder why she didn’t take issue with those companies.

 According to published minutes made during public debate on the law obtained by the Society for Justice, Macovei only invited members of NGOs to discuss creating the ANI — excluding the judges and prosecutors who would enforce it and whom the policy would most immediately affect.

-She also pushed various “progressive” changes to the penal code through Parliament: restricting access to lawyers during hearings, and allowing prosecutors to wiretap and surveil without warrants.
+She also pushed various “progressive” changes to the penal code through Parliament, such as restricting access to lawyers during hearings and allowing prosecutors to wiretap and surveil without warrants.
 When Parliament’s committee on justice wanted to discuss her “reforms,” she became so irritated at them for supposedly stalling “progress” that she stormed out of the meeting and slammed the door.

 Macovei’s methods angered every sector of government except the friendly executive branch.
 The conservative newspaper Ziua argued that she was “probably the most spoiled minister Romania has ever had.”